jonnonz1/nz-statute-book/acts/public/1982/friendly-societies-and-credit-unions-act-1982.md

   (b) the mechanism for charging the fees, levies, or charges.

 ### 106 Membership of credit union, voting rights
-(1) An individual, a charitable entity as defined by the Charities Act 2005, or an incorporated society registered under the Incorporated Societies Act 1908 can be a member of a credit union, except that—
+(1) An individual, a charitable entity as defined by the Charities Act 2005, or an incorporated society can be a member of a credit union, except that—
   (a) section 39(1) and (2) (which relates to the membership of minors) applies to any credit union as if it were a society registered under Part 2; and
-  (aa) no person under the age of 18 years can be an officer of a credit union; and (b) no charitable entity as defined by the Charities Act 2005 or incorporated society registered under the Incorporated Societies Act 1908 can be an officer of a credit union.
+  (aa) no person under the age of 18 years can be an officer of a credit union; and (b) no charitable entity as defined by the Charities Act 2005 or incorporated society can be an officer of a credit union.
 (2) Members need have no more than $10 in fully paid-up shares, although a credit union's rules may allow for a deposit of more or less than $10 in fully paid-up shares.
 (3)
 (4) A member of a credit union who ceases to fulfil the qualifications for admission to membership shall be entitled, subject to subsection (5), to retain his membership unless the rules of the credit union provide otherwise; and in this Act, the term non-qualifying member, in relation to a credit union, means a person who remains a member of the credit union by virtue of this subsection: